Department of Management Services

 - Information regarding complaints of misconduct filed with an agency against an employee.

 - Addresses and corresponding telephone numbers of participants in the Address Confidentiality Program for Victims of Domestic Violence.

-- The home and mailing addresses, all telephone numbers and dates of birth of the spouses and children of such personnel are also exempt from disclosure.
-In addition, the names of those spouses and children are also exempt from disclosure if the member is employed in a position from groups 1-5 and 9.
-If a spouse or child of a member listed below is also an FRS member, a separate request to make the information in their own file exempt must be made.
+In addition to the information about the employees in these positions, home and mailing addresses, all telephone numbers and dates of birth of the spouses and children of such personnel are also exempt from disclosure.
+Additionally, the names of these spouses and children are also exempt from disclosure if the employee is employed in a position from groups 1-5 and 9.

 - Current or former law enforcement officers;

 - Current or former correctional officers and correctional probation officers;

 - Current or former personnel of the Department of Children and Family Services whose duties include the investigation of abuse, neglect, exploitation, fraud, theft, or other criminal activities;